Jellyfish-Insights/aurelia/run_on_docker.md

     - Password: Database's password.
     - Port: Port in which the database is listening.

-    All this information should be on a unique string separated by '`;`'.
+   All this information should be on a unique string separated by semicolon (`;`).
    If you are running the database in containers, all these values should match the values put in the `docker-compose.yml` file.

 5. Replace the value in field `"DefaultUserEmail"` with the email of the System administrator.